pingcap/docs/metadata-lock.md

 ## Usage

 Starting from v6.5.0, TiDB enables metadata lock by default.
 When you upgrade your existing cluster from v6.4.0 or earlier to v6.5.0 or later, TiDB automatically enables metadata lock.
-To disable metadata, you can set the system variable [`tidb_enable_metadata_lock`](/system-variables.md#tidb_enable_metadata_lock-new-in-v630) to `OFF`.
+To disable metadata lock, you can set the system variable [`tidb_enable_metadata_lock`](/system-variables.md#tidb_enable_metadata_lock-new-in-v630) to `OFF`.

 ## Impact